sereneblue/chameleon/README.md

 ## Special Thanks

 - giwhub for the Chinese translation
-- Kaylier, melegeti for the French translation
+- Kaylier, melegeti, and Tux 528 for the French translation
 - Anonymous and Wursttorte for the German translation
 - Shitennouji for the Japanese translation
 - 3ibsand, Alexey, and fks7cgsk for the Russian translation